 We’re thrilled to be partnering with J. Lohr Vineyards & Wines to bring you this delicious Wild Mushroom Risotto paired with J. Lohr Estates Los Osos Merlot!

-Risotto has long been a family favorite, but this flavorful version got especially rave reviews from the whole family – and it’s 100% dairy free!
-We simply replace regular butter with a combination of vegan butter and olive oil, regular parmesan with a store-bought vegan alternative, and instead of chicken broth, we use mushroom broth, which not only intensifies the mushroom flavor, but also gives the risotto a rich meatiness.
+Risotto has long been a family favorite, but this flavorful mushroom version got rave reviews from the whole family – and it’s 100% dairy free!
+All it takes is a few simple swaps.
+We replace regular butter with a combination of vegan butter and olive oil.
+We swap regular parmesan with a vegan alternative.
+And finally, instead of chicken broth, we use mushroom broth.
+This is especially important – the mushroom broth both intensifies the mushroom flavor and gives the risotto a rich meatiness.

-The key to this risotto is using a mix of wild mushrooms to enhance the flavor – we used a mix of portobello, shiitake, chanterelle and porcini mushrooms.
-Since fresh porcini mushrooms can be expensive and difficult to find, we used dried porcinis, which we rehydrated for 30 minutes in warm water and drained before simply adding to the pan.
+The key to this risotto is using a mix of wild mushrooms to enhance the flavor.
+We used a mix of portobello, shiitake, chanterelle and porcini mushrooms.
+Since fresh porcini mushrooms can be expensive and difficult to find, we used dried porcinis.
+If you use dry mushrooms, just rehydrate them for 30 minutes in warm water and drain before adding them to the pan.
 Fresh parsley pairs perfectly with the rich mushrooms!

 As you can probably guess, we spend a LOT of time together in the kitchen, especially around the holidays.
-We’re usually testing a wide range of recipes (with varying levels of difficulty), so it’s such a treat for us to cook up something as familiar as risotto and enjoy a glass of wine while chatting and listening to Frank Sinatra (yes, that’s our kitchen music of choice!).
+We’re usually testing a wide range of recipes (with varying levels of difficulty).
+So it’s such a treat for us to cook up something as familiar as mushroom risotto and enjoy a glass of wine while chatting and listening to Frank Sinatra (yes, that’s our kitchen music of choice!).

-J. Lohr Estates Los Osos Merlot pairs fantastically with mushrooms and other rich, comforting fall and winter dishes, so you can bet this will be our wine of choice in the coming months.
+J. Lohr Estates Los Osos Merlot pairs fantastically with mushrooms and other rich, comforting fall and winter dishes, like this Wild Mushroom Risotto.
+You can bet this will be our wine of choice in the coming months.
 In fact, we’re already thinking of all of the other mushroom-based dishes we’re planning to pair with our Merlot, including a wild mushroom crostini and potentially a flatbread…any other ideas?
 We’d love to hear your suggestions in the comments below!Print

 This vegan mushroom risotto is hearty and super flavorful – nobody will miss the dairy!